 I’m aiming to grow my football freestyle career to a higher level and also to teach younger people freestyle skills.

 Want to freestyle like Lucia?
 Then you'll need the correct footwear!
-Visit DW Sports to find the right football boots for you.
+Visit Fitness First to find the right football boots for you.